baradev/kbarushkaa.github.io/_posts/2023-03-09-flake-it-till-you-make-it.md

 cover-img: assets/img/simongame.png
 thumbnail-img: assets/img/simongame.png
 share-img: assets/img/simongame.png
-tags: [project, javascript]
+tags: [project, javascript, html, css]
 ---

 Simon game!

-In this challenge from my software development bootcamp I apply my new knowledge about javascript, css and html to build a patern game.
+In this challenge from the Software development bootcamp I apply my knowledge about javascript, css and html to build a patern game.

 Here are the rules of the game for people who are not famaliar with it.